Stroll for Health!

 If you have marveled at the floral arrangements in our Ikebana exhibitions and wished that you could make such striking displays for your home or as gifts for family and friends, consider enrolling in our Winter/Spring 2019 flower arranging classes.
 Educational and entertaining, they will acquaint you with a quintessential and cherished element of Japanese culture.

 Born 550 years ago in the custom of decorating altars in Buddhist temples with flowers, Ikebana is far more than a simple expression of creativity like the Western custom of putting pretty blooms in a vase.
-For the Japanese it is “The Path of the Flower,” a disciplined art with deep-rooted rules and a form of meditation; its ideals embody for them the essence of taste, beauty, and oneness with nature.
+For the Japanese it is “The Way of the Flower,” a disciplined art with deep-rooted rules and a form of meditation; its ideals embody for them the essence of taste, beauty, and oneness with nature.

 As a living tradition, Ikebana has evolved into a number of major schools over the centuries.
 We offer two-hour classes by certified instructors trained in Japan in the techniques of the Ikenobo and Sogetsu schools.
 Ikenobo is the oldest school and emerged in the 1550s.
 It specializes in a time-honored classical manner of arrangement.
 Sogetsu developed in 1926 and makes use of a wider range of plant and other materials to achieve a style that is more fluid and free-form.

 You can learn the most basic of flower arranging methods in a single class.
 But the Japanese do not pursue Ikebana to gain expertise.
 They practice it to attain a serene sensitivity to the subtle undercurrents of nature and life.

 With this in mind, we suggest that you take more than one class, because multiple lessons not only reinforce your skills, they also intensify your experience of the spirit of Ikebana.
 This enables you to better cultivate the discipline’s benefits, including inner stillness and harmony.

 Our first Ikenobo classes begin the week of January 13.
-Each class is offered twice a week – on Sundays, and again on Tuesdays.
+Most classes are offered twice a week – on Sundays, and again on Tuesdays.
 The instruction and plant materials fee per class is $25.